sarasemsem/Deploy-SpringBoot-MongoDB-Docker/README.md

     "bookName":"corejava",
     "authorName":"Basant"
 }'
- login to mongo terminal to verify records docker exec -it javatechiemongodb bash type mongo and enter show dbs use book
+ login to mongo terminal to verify records docker exec -it dockerjavamongo bash type mongo and enter show dbs use book